-It is expected that your surgery will be performed as a Day Case procedure and you will be discharged on the same day as surgery, or early in the morning of the following day.
-Please bring an overnight bag with lose fitting night clothes, slippers and toiletries in case the surgeon recommends you are admitted overnight, or you do not feel comfortable to go home on the same day as your operation.
+Please bring an overnight bag with lose fitting night clothes, slippers and toiletries.
+If you are booked for a daycase procedure it is still worth bringing this in case the surgeon recommends you are admitted overnight, or you do not feel comfortable to go home.

-You may experience some pain and discomfort for the first few days after surgery, please ensure you have paracetamol and ibuprofen (if you are able to take it) at home, as well as over the counter laxatives in case of constipation.
+You may experience some pain and discomfort for the first few days after surgery, please ensure you have paracetamol and ibuprofen (if you are able to take it) at home, as well as over the counter laxatives in case of constipation (for example; Docusate, Movicol).
 You will also be provided with some stronger prescription painkillers.
 Do not worry if you are having a period on the day of surgery as it does not affect the procedure.

 You should have a responsible adult to accompany you home and be with you for the first 24 hours after your operation.
-If you live alone please make arrangements to have someone stay with you.
+If you live alone please make arrangements to have someone to stay with you.
 You will also need a means of transport available in the unlikely event of any complications requiring you to return to hospital.
 If you live more than an hour's journey from the hospital by car it may be more appropriate for you to stay in hospital overnight.